getify/You-Dont-Know-JS/async & performance/ch3.md

 The following is just theoretical, how Promises *could* be someday changed to behave.
 I believe it would be far superior to what we currently have.
 And I think this change would be possible even post-ES6 because I don't think it would break web compatibility with ES6 Promises.
 Moreover, it can be polyfilled/prollyfilled in, if you're careful.
 Let's take a look:

 * Promises could default to reporting (to the developer console) any rejection, on the next Job or event loop tick, if at that exact moment no error handler has been registered for the Promise.
-* For the cases where you want a rejected Promise to hold onto its rejected state for an arbitrary amount of time before observing, you could call `defer()`, which suppresses automatic error reporting on that Promise.
+* For the cases where you want a rejected Promise to hold onto its rejected state for an indefinite amount of time before observing, you could call `defer()`, which suppresses automatic error reporting on that Promise.

 If a Promise is rejected, it defaults to noisily reporting that fact to the developer console (instead of defaulting to silence).
 You can opt out of that reporting either implicitly (by registering an error handler before rejection), or explicitly (with `defer()`).
 In either case, *you* control the false positives.